shaficse/Search-Engine/README.md

    4. View the ranked list of sentences that are most similar to your query.

    <img src="screenshots/app-1.png" width="600">

    For example in the above Screenshot-  The presence of other less relevant passages in the top results highlights the need for improved precision in the model's information retrieval capabilities.
-## Application & Use-Cases

-The combination of these word embedding models and the interactive web interface provides a powerful toolkit for a wide range of natural language processing tasks, including but not limited to:

-- **Semantic Analysis**: Understand and quantify the semantic similarity between words or phrases within a corpus.

-- **Information Retrieval**: Improve search algorithms and recommendation systems by leveraging the nuanced understanding of word relationships.

 ## Contributing
 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md)